marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ## Cost Management

 Your company has been running its core application on a fleet of r4.xlarge EC2 instances for a year.
-You are confident that the application has a steady-state performance and now you have been asked to purchase Reserved Instances (RIs) for a further 2 years to cover the existing EC2 instances, with the option of moving to other Memory or Compute optimised instance families when they are introduced.
+You are confident that the application has a steady-state performance and now you have been asked to purchase Reserved Instances (RIs) for a further 2 years to cover the existing EC2 instances, with the option of moving to other Memory or Compute optimized instance families when they are introduced.
 You also need to have the option of moving Regions in the future.
 Which of the following options meet the above criteria whilst offering the greatest flexibility and maintaining the best value for money:

 - YES: Purchase a 1 year Convertible RI for each EC2 instance, for 2 consecutive years running
 - NO: Purchase a Convertible RI for 3 years, then sell the unused RI on the Reserved Instance Marketplace